Classification of Finite Dimensional Irreducible Representations of Generalized Quantum Groups via Weyl Groupoids: Introduction

-Bases of the root system of the Lie superalgebras of (2)-(3) are not conjugate under the action of their Weyl groups.
+Bases of the root systems of the Lie superalgebras of (2)-(3) are not conjugate under the action of their Weyl groups.
 However each two of them are transformed to each other under the action of their {\it{Weyl groupoids}} $W$, whose axiomatic treatment was introduced by Heckenberger and the second author \cite{HY08}.
-Kac \cite[Theorem~8~(c)]{Kac77} gave a list of the finite-dimensional irreducible highest weight modules of the simple Lie superalgebras in (2)-(3) above.
-In the same way as that for the proof of our main result, Theorem~\ref{theorem:Main}, we can have a new proof of recovering the list; our idea is to use a specially good one among the reduced expressions of the longest elements of the Weyl groupoids $W$.
+Kac \cite[Theorem~8~(c)]{Kac77} gave a list of finite-dimensional irreducible highest weight modules of the Lie superalgebras in (2)-(3) above.
+In the same way as in this paper, we can have a new proof of recovering the list; our idea is to use a specially good one among the reduced expressions of the longest element (with a `standard' end domain) of the Weyl groupoid $W$, see also Remark~\ref{remark:lasttwo}.